bradwayne/R-P-S-Game/README.md

 * ![alt text](/assets/home_screen.png)

-**Scorecard** - This left side column will keep track of your scoring.
+**SCORECARD** - This left side column will keep track of your scoring.

 * **You Selected** - This will display your selection on this particular round.